zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![The DOB recommendation is highlighted in the recommendations list.](media/ads-data-discovery-and-classification-recommendations-dob.png "Data Discovery & Classification")

-5. ContosoInsurance is very concerned about the potential cost of any GDPR violations, and would like to label any GDPR fields as _Highly Confidential - GDPR_.
+5. Contoso is very concerned about the potential cost of any GDPR violations, and would like to label any GDPR fields as _Highly Confidential - GDPR_.
 To update this, select **+ Add classification** in the Data Discovery & Classification toolbar.

    ![The +Add classification button is highlighted in the toolbar.](media/ads-data-discovery-and-classification-add-classification.png "Data Discovery & Classification")